 - Peanut butter: It is best to use a good quality creamy peanut butter.
 Be sure to divide the cup of peanut butter in half if you want two colors of cereal.

-- Candy Melts: You can use white candy coating melts from Wiltons or white chocolate chips.
+- Candy melts: You can use white candy coating melts from Wiltons or white chocolate chips.
 They also sell white chocolate in squares at most grocery stores.

-Tip
+Gina’s Ingredient Tip

 If you do not want to use food coloring you could also buy a bag of green melts and a bag of red candy coating melts.